Lixiyao-meow/3D-Polar-Scene-Animation/README.md

 # 3D-Scene-Animation
-3D polar scene written in C++ using the VCL library
+3D polar scene using the VCL library

 ## Basic Models:
 - Igloo: mesh with texture